ASCI course A1 :

 “Advanced” in What Sense?

-A final word for the people that happened to follow the master’s course on pattern recognition at TU Delft [IN4085]: yes, there is a large overlap, but unless you are really unreceptive, you will get new insights and/or deeper understandings out of the APR course.
+A final word for the people that happened to follow the master’s course on pattern recognition at TU Delft [IN4085] or basically any other course in machine learning or pattern recognition: yes, there is probably a large overlap, but unless you are really unreceptive, you will get new insights and/or deeper understandings out of the APR course.